itmaroon/block-collections/readme.txt

 == Changelog ==
 = 1.3.1 =
 - Fixed page of Design Title and Design Button and combo box for selecting archive page have been fixed due to improvement of PageSelectControl and ArchiveSelectControl.
+- Fixed bug in save.js of Design Title
+- Fixed an issue where the root div element was wrapped twice in front-end rendering of Design Title.

 = 1.3.0 =
 - Modified to be compatible with WordPress 6.5.